LB101/LB101/README.md

 - 🌱 I’m currently working on **OSCP**

-- 📝 I have written articles on [Vulnerability detection](Vulnerability detection)
+- 📝 I have written articles on Vulnerability Detection

 - 💬 Ask me about **Cyber Security**